Correlation between multiple scattering angle and ionization energy loss for fast electrons: Summary

-At the same time, the hard incoherent scattering correlation exhibits certain formal similarities with mechanisms previously discussed for heavy ions.
-Viz., in the central, moderate scattering angle and energy loss region, the angular distribution broadens with the increase of the energy loss straggling variable, as if the effective path length of the electron in the target acquired a dependence on the energy loss (see Sec. \ref{sec:central-region}).
-That should be distinguished from the genuine extension of the particle path length due to the trajectory curvature (``detour''), which is too small at high energy.
+At the same time, the hard incoherent scattering correlation shares some properties with other correlation mechanisms.
+Viz., in the central (moderate scattering angle and energy loss) region, the angular distribution broadens with the increase of the energy loss, as if the effective path length of the electron in the target depended on the energy loss (see Sec. \ref{sec:central-region}).
+That should be distinguished from the genuine extension of the particle path length due to the trajectory curvature (``detour''), which is negligible at high energy.
 There is also a similarity with the impact-parameter-mediated correlation, with the proviso that the role of the impact parameter is played by the Fourier-reciprocal of the scattering angle on the probability level (see Sec. \ref{sec:transp-eq}).

-The mentioned similarities hold only in the central region.
-The most prominent feature in the correlated distribution function, though, is a spur in the large deflection angle and energy loss region.
-It corresponds to a quasifree $ee$ scattering, but in contrast to the underlying delta-function (\ref{dsigmainel-chic2}), is significantly smeared by multiple scattering effects (see Sec. \ref{sec:asymptotics}).
+The mentioned similarities pertain to the central domain, but the most prominent feature in the correlated distribution function is a spur extending in the large deflection angle and energy loss region.
+It corresponds to a quasifree $ee$ scattering.
+In contrast to the pure kinematical delta function (\ref{dsigmainel-chic2}), however, it is significantly smeared by multiple scattering effects (see Sec. \ref{sec:asymptotics}).

-Experimental verification of the predicted correlation should be feasible with silicon (lowest-$Z$ semiconductor) targets, by observing $\sim Z^{-1}\approx 10\%$ differences between angular distributions measured at different values of ionization energy loss (see Fig.~\ref{fig:PlotZ14}).
-Stronger correlation effects ($\sim Z^{-1}\approx 20\%$, see Fig.~\ref{fig:PlotZ6}) may become measurable in future with the advent of organic semiconductors, developed nowadays for flexible electronics \cite{organic-semicond}.
+Experimental verification of the predicted correlation should be feasible with silicon (lowest-$Z$ semiconductor) targets, by observing $\sim Z^{-1}\approx 10\%$ differences between angular distributions measured at different values of the ionization energy loss (see Figs.~\ref{fig:PlotZ14} and \ref{fig:g-1}b).
+Stronger correlation effects ($\sim Z^{-1}\approx 20\%$, see Figs.~\ref{fig:PlotZ6} and \ref{fig:g-1}b) may become measurable in future with the advent of organic semiconductors \cite{organic-semicond}.